Cowtown Cruisin' for a Cure

 Cowtown Cruisin’ for a Cure has been a faithful supporter for the past five years of Dr. Andras Lacko’s nano-particle research at UNTHSC.
 Dr. Lacko is researching the potential use of an innovative and highly effective cancer drug delivery system utilizing reconstituted, High-Density, Lipoproteins (rHDL).

-Gary Grant, Vice President for Development, praised the organization’s leadership and vision, saying, “We are very proud to be partners with Cowtown Cruisin’ for a Cure and salute them for their excellent community service in the field of prostate cancer research and treatment.”
+Doug White, Vice President for Development, praised the organization’s leadership and vision, saying, “We are very proud to be partners with Cowtown Cruisin’ for a Cure and salute them for their excellent community service in the field of prostate cancer research and treatment.”